 The Fifth Annual GHI Conference on Digital Humanities and Digital History, titled “Datafication in the Historical Humanities: Reconsidering Traditional Understandings of Sources and Data,” will take place in an accessible hybrid format next week from June 2 to June 4.
 You can register to attend two keynotes as well as other sessions on the conference website this week.

 Mark Stoneman, one of our cofounders, is leaving the History of Knowledge editorial team.
 We would like to thank him for his years of engagement, and especially for all his hard work in helping us to conceive and launch the blog.
 Patricia “Casey” Sutcliffe, a longtime editor at the GHI Washington, will manage the blog going forward.

-A little article about this blog that I wrote with Kerstin von der Krone is now open access.
-See “Blogging Histories of Knowledge in Washington, D.C.,” in “Digital History,” ed.
+Learn more about his work on the blog in “Blogging Histories of Knowledge in Washington, D.C.” by Mark Stoneman and Kerstin von der Krone in “Digital History,” ed.
 Simone Lässig, special issue, Geschichte und Gesellschaft 47, no. 1 (2021): 163–74.
-The abstract reads:

 You can read Mark’s many posts on this blog in our archives.